May–Thurner syndrome: Mechanism

 In contrast to the right common iliac vein, which ascends almost vertically to the inferior vena cava, the left common iliac vein traverses diagonally from left to right to enter the inferior vena cava.
 Along this course, it goes under the right common iliac artery, which may compress it against the lumbar spine and limit the flow of blood out of the left leg.
 There are case reports of the inferior vena cava being compressed by the iliac arteries or right-sided compression syndromes, but the vast majority are on the left side.
 While this is the suspected cause of the syndrome, the left iliac vein is frequently seen to be compressed in asymptomatic patients, and considered an anatomic variant.
 A 50% luminal compression of the left iliac vein occurs in a quarter of healthy individuals.
-Compression becomes clinically significant only if it causes appreciable hemodynamic changes in venous flow or venous pressure, or if it leads to acute or chronic DVT.
+Compression becomes clinically significant only if it causes appreciable hemodynamic changes in venous flow or venous pressure, or if it leads to acute or chronic deep vein thrombosis (DVT).

 In addition to compression, the vein develops intraluminal fibrous spurs from the effects of the chronic pulsatile compressive force from the artery.
 The narrowed turbulent channel predisposes the patient to thrombosis.
 The compromised blood flow often causes collateral blood vessels to form.
 These are most often horizontal transpelvis collaterals, connecting both internal iliac veins, thus creating outflow through the right common iliac vein.
 Sometimes vertical collaterals are formed, most often paralumbar, which can cause neurological symptoms, like tingling and numbness.

-This compressed, narrowed outflow channel causes stasis of the blood, which is one element of Virchow's triad that precipitates deep vein thrombosis.
+This compressed, narrowed outflow channel causes stasis of the blood, which is one element of Virchow's triad that precipitates DVT.

 Diagnosis

 It is important to consider May–Thurner syndrome in patients who have no other obvious reason for hypercoagulability and who present with left lower extremity thrombosis.
 To rule out other causes for hypercoagulation, it may be appropriate to check the antithrombin, protein C, protein S, factor V Leiden, prothrombin G20210A, and antiphospholipid antibodies.

 Venography will demonstrate the classical syndrome when causing deep venous thrombosis.

 May–Thurner syndrome in the broader disease profile, known as nonthrombotic iliac vein lesions (NIVLs), exists in the symptomatic ambulatory patient and these lesions are usually not seen by venography.
 Morphologically, intravascular ultrasound has emerged as the best current tool in the broader sense.
 Functional testing such as duplex ultrasound, venous and interstitial pressure measurement and plethysmography may sometimes be beneficial.
-Compression of the left common iliac vein may be seen on pelvic CT.
+Compression of the left common iliac vein may be seen on pelvic CT scan.